jamazariegosr/angularjs/README.md

 # Angularjs

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.
+This project is related to a coursera program.

 ## Development server